unicode-org/message-format-wg/exploration/0003-formatted-parts.md

 ```

 Unannotated expressions with a _variable_ operand
-that is not formatted according to its type
+whose type is not recognized by the implementation
+or for which no default formatter is available
 are represented by MessageUnknownPart.

 ```ts